GP-based audit intervention helps cut high-risk prescribing

-Results from a pharmacist-delivered audit pilot show that it reduced levels of high-risk prescribing in general practice, study results have shown.
+Results from a pharmacist-delivered audit pilot show that it reduced levels of high-risk prescribing in general practice, at least in the short term.

 The study, published in the British Journal of General Practice Open (online, 10 July 2018), trialled the Safer Prescribing and Care for the Elderly (SPACE) intervention, an automated audit system designed to foster patient engagement in medicines management and prompt medicines review.

 The pilot audit was conducted at two GP surgeries in New Zealand with a total of 10,444 patients at increased risk of an adverse drug reaction from non-steroidal anti-inflammatory drugs and/or antiplatelet medicines.
 A pharmacist then went through the list of at-risk patients with each GP before patients were encouraged, by post, to discuss their medicines with their GP.

 At six months, there was a significant reduction in the proportion of study participants receiving high-risk prescribing, from 8.0% to 5.8%, compared with baseline.
 However, this was not maintained at 12 months, when high-risk prescribing returned to baseline levels.